jemmacros/jemmacros/README.md

 This repository includes the final results file for the research project "Identification and Prioritisation of Hypertension Drug Targets: A Multi-Tissue, Multi-Omics Approach" submitted to the University of Manchester.

-In some instances two entries appear for one gene, this is due to the related protein being abundant in more than one tissue type.

 <!---